Wolverine971/9takes/src/blog/community/memetic-comments.md

         "@type": "Date",
         "@value": "2023-12-21"
       },
-      "description": "Discover the impact of echo chambers and memesis in online comments, analyzing how digital discourse shapes social perceptions.", "headline": "The Echo Chamber Effect: How Online Comments Shape Our Views", "image": {
+      "description": "Discover the impact of echo chambers and mimesis in online comments, analyzing how digital discourse shapes social perceptions.", "headline": "The Echo Chamber Effect: How Online Comments Shape Our Views", "image": {
         "@type": "ImageObject",